Hendrix-CS/csci151/labs/javafx.md

 Now, edit the program and interface as follows:

-1. Add an GREAT category to `Service`, tipped at 18%.
+1. Add a GREAT category to `Service`, tipped at 18%.
 2. Add a way for the user to enter the number of people dining.
 Then, add a field to display the amount of money each individual separately owes.